Sand dune ecology: Inland side

 On the inland side of dunes conditions are less severe, and links type grasslands develop with a range of grassland herbs which benefit from the reasonable nutrient status and moderately high pH of the more stable soils, especially when enough humus has accumulated in stabilised soils for water retention to be improved.
 Species like red fescue and lady's bedstraw are adapted to compete with each other - for nutrients, growing space and light, and are known as CSR plants - i.e. having features of Competitors, Stress tolerators and Ruderals in more or less equal proportions.

 There may also be areas in old blow-outs where groundwater is near the surface, and often rises to cause flooding in the winter.
-Frequent, but intermittent waterlogging of the roots requires adaptations to stress, so the proportions of stress tolerators are increased here.
+Frequent, but intermittent waterlogging of the roots requires adaptations to stress, so the proportion of stress tolerators is increased here.

 In nutrient-rich water, however there are some plants with very competitive strategies, like the reed (Phragmites australis).
 This is an example of a plant which makes rapid growth and suppresses other species by monopolising root and shoot space and shading out the opposition.
 Even its own seedlings are prevented from establishing within the existing population, but seeds are blown for long distances in copious quantities to start new colonies, whilst mature populations extend by rapid vegetative growth of lateral underground shoots - rhizomes.